montogeek/laravel-docs-es/controllers.md

 		{
 			//
 		}
 	}

-> **Note:** Method injection is fully compatible with [model binding](/5.0/routing#route-model-binding).
-The container will intelligently determine which arguments are model bound and which arguments should be injected.

 <a name="route-caching"></a>
-## Cache de rutas
+## Route Caching

-If your application is exclusively using controller routes, you may take advantage of Laravel's route cache.
+If your application is exclusively using controller based routes, you may take advantage of Laravel's route cache.
 Using the route cache will drastically decrease the amount of time it take to register all of your application's routes.
 In some cases, your route registration may even be up to 100x faster!
 To generate a route cache, just execute the `route:cache` Artisan command:

 	php artisan route:cache